mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h2 id="Using-Variables-in-Python">Using Variables in Python<a class="anchor-link" href="#Using-Variables-in-Python">¶</a></h2><p>Once we have data stored with variable names, we can make use of those variables in our calculations.
+<h2 id="Expressions">Expressions<a class="anchor-link" href="#Expressions">¶</a></h2><p>Once we have data stored with variable names, we can make use of those variables in our calculations.
 We call these combinations of variables and values  <strong>expressions</strong>.
 When evaluating an expression, Python internally replaces the variable names with the values to which they refer.</p>
-<p>We may want to store our patient's weight in pounds as well as kilograms:</p>
+<p>For example, we may want to calculate our patient's weight in pounds:</p>
 </div>
 </div>
 </div>